Specialist Translation - Transcreation - Literary Translation

 TranscreationA good translator will never provide a literal translation but always keep the target audience and culture in mind during the translation process.
 The result is a text that sounds completely natural to the German reader.
 Sometimes, however, you might need even more than this.

-Transcreation means the translation of the original plus an adaptation using a client briefing.
+Transcreation means the translation of the original text plus an adaptation of the German translation in line with a client briefing.
 Advertising is a typical case for transcreation, but other text types also benefit from it.
-Generally speaking you can say: Whenever the image - of a brand, a company or an individual - is concerned, use transcreation.
+As a rule of thumb, whenever the image - of a brand, a company or an individual - is concerned, use transcreation.